ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
   - properties: All sectional properties of the equivalent beam properties calculation.
   - position: The point to which the matrix is transformed.
 One of “origin”, “center of gravity”, “shear center”, or “elastic center”.
   - angle: The angle by which the matrix is rotated.
-One of “global”, “elastic axes angle” or “principal axes angle”.
+One of “global”, “elastic axes angle”, or “principal axes angle”.
   - matrix_type: The type of the matrix.
 One of “mass_matrix” or “stiffness_matrix”.
   - matrix_format: The format of the transformed matrix.
 One of “default” or “ansys” (Ansys Preintegrated Composite Beam).